SURI Toothbrush review: How 2.0 fixed my biggest issue

 I get over 40 days of battery life

-I no longer stress about my electric toothbrush dying every week – because even after using SURI twice a day for over 2 years and having charged it in many different power outlets around the world, I consistently get about 45 days between charges.
+I no longer stress about my electric toothbrush dying every week – because even after using SURI twice a day for over 2 years and having charged it in many different power outlets around the world, I consistently get about 45 days between charges (on both my SURI 1.0 and SURI 2.0 brushes).

-When it comes to charging, it only takes around 4-5 hours to reach full charge.
-You can use this time to clean the brush head using the inbuilt UV cleaning light!
+When it comes to charging, it only takes around 4-5 hours to reach a full charge.
+You can use this time to clean the brush head using the built-in UV cleaning light!

 The long battery life makes my travels and holidays effortless.
 When I go away to a beautiful hotel or Airbnb for a couple of weeks or even a month, I don’t need to pack the charger!